 MN performs initial analysis to identify the node that caused the failure.
 The MN may use the SCG Failure Information Report procedure to verify whether intra-SN PSCell change has been triggered in the last serving SN and stores the SCG Failure Information for the time needed to receive possible response from the last serving SN.
 If the failure is caused by a source SN, the MN forwards then the SCG Failure Information to the source SN.
-The node responsible for the last PSCell change (the source SN, the last serving SN or the MN) performs the final root cause analysis.
+The node responsible for the last PSCell change (the source SN, the last serving SN or the MN) performs the final analysis.

 3) Successful PSCell Addition/Change Report